Automated deployment using GitHub actions for your DNN Extensions

 PolyDeploy

 The workflow depends on you having Cantarus’ PolyDeploy module installed and running on a DNN site that you will be deploying to.
 I started with Brian Dukes’ fork of PolyDeploy as he has done some cleanup that hasn’t been merged back into the original repo.
-You need to download the INSTALL package and install that on your production (Target) website.
-This is what will provide the services on the site that your Action will leverage for remote install.
-Once you have that installed you will need to setup a new API User, that user will be provided an API Key and Encryption Keys that you will need to make GitHub Secrets.
-You can only view these when you create the account, after that they will be masked out of view.
+You need to download the INSTALL package and install that on your production (target) website.

 GitHub Secrets

-These provide the credentials and security to allow access for the script to deploy your extension, you should protect these, because with this information anyone can upload extensions/code to your website.
-In your GitHub repository (for your extension) you will need to create three secrets, API_KEY, ENCRYPTION_KEY and TARGET_URI.
+These provide the credentials and security to allow access for the script to deploy your extension.
+You should protect these because with this information anyone can upload extensions/code to your website.
+In your GitHub repository (for your extension), you will need to create three secrets: API_KEY

 The Workflow File